 Here are the dates: Thurs Feb 11; Tues Feb 16; Wed Feb 24; Tues Mar 1; Wed Mar 9.

 In Semester 1, all grade 9 and 10 Religion classes went on a retreat.
 Semester 2 retreats run from March 23 to April 29.
 Retreats are a time for experiential learning, for building community, for considering the practical implications of faith in everyday life.
+Please click HERE to learn more about our Grade 9 Retreat Program.

 This group provides a safe space for students who’ve experienced the death of a loved one – a parent, sibling, grandparent or other significant person.
 In special circumstances we also include those who have lost a close friend.